mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 Enables on-the-fly compression of responses for the specified MIME types in addition to text/html.
 Compression is activated only when the response body size is greater than 1024 bytes.
 The default behavior should work well for most users.
 The search and match are case-insensitive.
 We improved the public version to support wildcards like `text/*` and `*javascript`.

 Note: Although it is currently allowed to set different MIME types for gzip and brotli compression by using [`gzip_types`](#gzip_types) and `brotli_types`, the types set for the two directives are merged, and the merged types apply to both gzip and brotli compression.
-Please set the same value for the two directives if both gzip and brotli compression are enabled. `gzip_types` and `brotli_types` will be deprecated in the near future, and a new directive will be introduced to support setting MIME types for both gzip and brotli.
+Please set the same value for the two directives if both gzip and brotli compression are enabled.

+`gzip_types` and `brotli_types` have been deprecated.
+Please use `compress_types` instead.

 ### `client_body_timeout`